usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 Examples of segregated settings include mental health facilities, nursing homes, and intermediate care facilities.
-{% enddetails %}

-{% details When are community-based services “appropriate”? %}
+## When are community-based services “appropriate”?

 Community-based services are likely appropriate if people with similar service needs are living, working, and receiving services in the community.